UAD EFFECTS & PLUG-IN CHAINS FOR MASTERING

 The Orlando-based author of Mastering Audio: The Art and the Science, Katz boasts a resume including the likes of Paquito d’Rivera, Dizzy Gillespie, Wynton Marsalis, and Emmylou Harris.
 Lazar is the founder and chief mastering engineer of The Lodge in New York City, where she has worked on projects for David Bowie, Foo Fighters, Santana, Linkin Park, and more.
 Based in Los Angeles, Doell spent over a decade as a Senior Mastering/Mixing Engineer for Universal; his credits include the likes of Miles Davis, Celine Dion, Marilyn Manson, and Etta James.

-Below are excerpts from Universal Audio’s roundtable discussion on preparing tracks for the mastering process, the trio’s go-to UAD plug-ins, and how they use those tools to bring the tracks that they work on that extra level of life.
+Below are excerpts from Universal Audio’s roundtable discussion on preparing tracks for the mastering process.
+Learn about the trio’s go-to UAD plug-in chains for mastering, and how they use those tools to add final-touch magic to their projects.

 Meet the Masters